June 05, 2012

 Prior to our company (a steel manufacturer) earning its ISO Certification, we had to maintain an entire department whose daily function was the preparation and execution of the routine audits required by our customers.
 As a Basic Steel industry, our product was used by Automotive, Military, Electrical and Stamping industries, as well as various Service Centers.
 Every customer wanted to make sure the product we shipped to them met their standards, so they would schedule periodic on-site audits of the plant and our processes.

 Once we completed our ISO/QS9000 Certification, we were now able to proclaim "we meet the rigorous standards of ISO".
 This was good enough to satisfy our customers’ needs, and the parade of internal audits stopped.
 Yes – it was a long, intensive and expensive process – but well worth it in the end.
-It is also a "Work in Progress" that receives periodic audits to insure we continue to live up to the standards.
+It is also a "Work in Progress" that receives periodic audits to ensure we continue to live up to the standards.

 Simply stated, ISO/QS9000 requires you to: